Training and coaching for organisations committed to psychological safety, wellbeing

 As a coach, facilitator, educator and researcher, I bring both professional expertise and lived experience to this work.

-I’m a neurodivergent (ADHDer) academic who has navigated the same systems and challenges your staff and students face.
-I understand firsthand how higher education environments can unintentionally create barriers for neurodivergent minds — and more importantly, how to dismantle those barriers.
+I’m a neurodivergent (ADHDer) academic who has navigated the complex systems and challenges your staff and students face.
+I understand firsthand how higher education and demanding work environments can unintentionally create barriers for neurodivergent minds — and more importantly, how to dismantle those barriers.

 My unique perspective combines:

-Lived experience as a neurodivergent academic navigating demanding environments without adequate support
+Lived experience as a neurodivergent academic navigating demanding complex environments

 10+ years research experience in health care, mental health and wellbeing, and ADHD

-ICF-accredited training in organisational coaching (IECL) and ADHD coaching (Gold Mind Academy)
+ICF-accredited training in organisational coaching (IECL) and specialist ADHD coaching (Gold Mind Academy)

 Honours degree and PhD in psychology

-Deep understanding of higher education culture, systems and the unique pressures academics and health professionals face
+Deep understanding of higher education culture, systems and the unique pressures academics, professionals and leaders face in demanding work environments

-Practical, evidence-based approaches informed by both research and real-world application
+Practical, evidence-informed approaches informed by both research and real-world application

 Who is this for?